huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 # Introduction

 Domain Name System (DNS) concepts are specified in "Domain names - concepts and facilities" {{!RFC1034}}.
-The transmission of DNS queries and responses over UDP and TCP is specified in "Domain names - implementation and specification" {{!RFC1035}}.
-This document presents a mapping of the DNS protocol over the QUIC transport {{!I-D.ietf-quic-transport}} {{!I-D.ietf-quic-tls}}.
+The transmission of DNS queries and responses over UDP and TCP is specified in "Domain names - implementation and specification"
-DNS over QUIC is referred here as DoQ, in line with the "Terminology for DNS Transports and Location" {{!I-D.ietf-dnsop-terminology-ter}}.
+{{!RFC1035}}.
+This document presents a mapping of the DNS protocol over the QUIC transport {{!RFC9000}} {{!RFC9001}}.
+DNS over QUIC is referred here as DoQ, in line with "DNS Terminology" {{!I-D.ietf-dnsop-rfc8499bis}}.
 The goals of the DoQ mapping are:

 1. Provide the same DNS privacy protection as DNS over TLS (DoT)
     {{?RFC7858}}.
 This includes an option for the client to